google/koladata/docs/koda_v1_api_reference.md

 Creates new Entities with the shape and sparsity from shape_and_mask_from.

   Args:
-    shape_and_mask_from: mandatory DataSlice, whose shape and sparsity the returned DataSlice will have.
+    shape_and_mask_from: DataSlice, whose shape and sparsity the returned DataSlice will have.
     schema: optional DataSlice schema.
 If not specified, a new explicit schema will be automatically created based on the schemas of the passed **attrs.
       Pass schema=kd.ANY to avoid creating a schema and get a slice with kd.ANY schema instead.
     update_schema: if schema attribute is missing and the attribute is being set through `attrs`, schema is successfully updated.
-    itemid: Optional ITEMID DataSlice used as ItemIds of the resulting entities.
+    itemid: optional ITEMID DataSlice used as ItemIds of the resulting entities.
     db: optional DataBag where entities are created.
     **attrs: attrs to set in the returned Entity.